🎄 Merry Christmas, TCRF! 🎄

 By forcing the selected weapon into an invalid slot, a W icon is displayed.
 Its intended palette is unknown (the colors change if, for example, the game switches control to Zero in the intro stage).
 For some reason, this also messes up the colors of other objects.

-It can be seen when playing as X with the PAR code 7E1EE214 by pausing, pressing Up or Down, then unpausing.
+It can be seen when playing as X with the PAR code 7E1EE214 by pausing, pressing Up or Down, then unpausing and also with Zero when automatically changing to him during the intro stage.

 Stage Select Leftover Behavior